Joy & equanimity

 We have discussed dukkha/suffering a number of times, and it is important to balance this discussion with a consideration of joy and happiness.
 There are many forms of happiness – each is dependent on context and circumstance.
 We may feel happy in the presence of those we love and care for.
 We may feel happy when we’re in pleasant surroundings or in pleasurable situations.
 We may feel joy when we hear good news or when we achieve a goal or find success or share the achievements and successes of others.
 Sometimes, we feel happy just to be alive, to feel the breeze on our face and to experience the sights and sounds of the city or the countryside around us.

 It is wonderful to feel happy and joyful, and to share happiness and joy with others.
 It is at times of happiness and joy that we may feel an absence of suffering – indeed happiness and joy may appear to be the opposite of, or transcendent to, suffering.
 Therefore, it may seem reasonable that the goal of Buddhist practice is to achieve happiness and joy.
-But, though the Buddha embraces and celebrates joy in his practical teaching, he also points out that these states of being are impermanent, just like every other state.
+But, though Gotama, the historical Buddha, embraces and celebrates joy in his practical teaching, he also points out that these states of being are impermanent, just like every other state.
 Therefore, to crave or place too much emphasis on these states, let alone set them as a goal, is to invite disappointment and dissatisfaction.
-As Walpola Rahula points out, the Buddha reminds us that even happiness and joy should be considered as forms of dukkha – as everything that is impermanent can give rise to suffering.
+As Walpola Rahula points out, Gotama reminds us that even happiness and joy should be considered as forms of dukkha – as everything that is impermanent can give rise to suffering.
+This may seem a little gloomy – but he is only reminding us that happiness and joy come and go, and we should appreciate them wholeheartedly when they occur, but not be too downhearted when they fade away.

 So, if happiness and joy, wonderful as they are, are not the ultimate goal of Buddhism, what is?
 Many would say that the peace of mind which arises when we let go of craving and reactivity is as close as we’re likely to get to nirvana or enlightenment.
-Certainly, the Buddha emphasised the importance of parinna – a dispassionate holistic understanding of each moment of experience – being mindful (in its fullest sense).
+Gotama talks in terms of sukha, or wellbeing and fulfilment, as the goal of Buddhist practice.
+He emphasises the importance of parinna – a dispassionate holistic understanding of each moment of experience – being mindful (in its fullest sense).
 Important aspects of parinna are conveyed by the English word, ‘equanimity.’

-Keep in mind, however, that the Buddha, ever the realist, includes the states of equanimity and peace, within his broad definition of dukkha – because ‘whatever is impermanent is dukkha.’
+Keep in mind, however, that Gotama, ever the realist, also includes the states of equanimity and peace, within his broad definition of dukkha – because ‘whatever is impermanent is dukkha.’
 This reminds us that nirvana itself, is a process – an unfolding engagement with the ebb and flow of experience – doing our best to live our lives with equanimity and compassion.